NewDay-Data/sciflow/README.md

 ## Steps

 Steps are functions which can be executed independently.
-Structuring your code into steps brigns many benefits:
+Structuring your code into steps brings many benefits:

 * Save Time:
     * Checkpointing: can skip having to run expensive steps again
     * Re-use: write a step once and use in many different workflows

+* Easier to debug
+    * You can narrow down where the problem is happening quicker and can use print statements or a debugger within the fewlines of a functino rather than a longer script.

 ## Flows